OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Experiments

-\textbf{Comparison with Frame-based Two Hand Methods.} To compare with state-of-the-art frame-based methods and demonstrate the performance in single frame input scenarios, we conduct experiments at Interhand2.6m 5fps by expanding single image to sequences.
-As can be observed at Table \ref{tab_ith_5fps}, even though we drop the temporal knowledge, our method still keep high performance and outperforms previous methods that were specially designed for single frame input scenarios, achieving 7.49 mm, 7.72 mm and 24.58 mm in MPJPE, MPVPE and MRRPE.
+\textbf{Comparison with Frame-based Two Hand Methods.} {To compare with state-of-the-art frame-based methods and demonstrate the performance in single frame input scenarios, we conduct experiments at Interhand2.6m 5fps~\cite{Moon_2020_ECCV_InterHand2.6M} by setting the sequence length to 1.} As can be observed at Table \ref{tab_ith_5fps}, even though we drop the temporal knowledge, our method still keep high performance and outperforms previous methods that were specially designed for single frame input scenarios, achieving 7.49 mm, 7.72 mm and 24.58 mm in MPJPE, MPVPE and MRRPE. {The improvement of our model becomes more significant when trained on the full dataset, achieving 6.77 mm, 6.96 mm and 22.01 mm in MPJPE, MPVPE and MRRPE.} We also report the results of multi-view frame inputs, without any camera parameter, our model achieves 5.93 mm, 6.20 mm and 14.08 mm in MPJPE, MPVPE and MRRPE, which significantly surpasses the accuracy of monocular estimation.

+\textbf{Comparison on Single hand Dataset.} { Although our framework is primarily designed for interacting hands reconstruction, it also achieves performance comparable to state-of-the-art single-hand methods on the task of single-hand reconstruction.
+We test OmniHands on 2 widely used benchmarks: Freihand~\cite{freihand} and HO3Dv2~\cite{ho3d}, , with the results presented in Table~\ref{tab_frei}, Table~\ref{tab_ho3d}.
+For a fair comparison, we adopt the same training settings as Hamba~\cite{dong2024hamba}.
+Specifically, the model in Table~\ref{tab_frei} is trained only using the FreiHAND dataset, and the model in Table~\ref{tab_ho3d} is trained on the same datasets as HaMeR~\cite{hamer}. }

+In the task of interacting-hand reconstruction, we primarily use MRRPE to evaluate the accuracy of the relative root positions, specifically the wrist positions, between the two hands as an indicator of interaction accuracy.
+However, such a numerical metric does not effectively capture the front-back ordering of the fingers between the hands, which can lead to noticeable differences in visual quality.
+Therefore, we propose Mean Inter-Joint Error (MIJE) to evaluate the hand interaction performance.
+The MIJE is computed as follows:

+We evaluated this metric on InterHand2.6M and compared it with state-of-the-art methods, the results are reported in Table \ref{tab:MIJE}.
+As shown, our method achieves notably better performance in handling complex two-hand interaction poses.
+This advantage is also reflected in other qualitative results.